Type-One-Technologies/policies/privacy/index.md

 Many of these rights can be exercised by signing in and directly updating your account information.

-If you have questions about exercising these rights or need assistance, please contact us at [privacy@typeone.tech](mailto:privacy@typeone.tech) or at Type One Technologies Ltd, 63-66 Hatton Gardens, Fifth Floor, Suite 23, London EC1N 8LE.
-For requests to delete personal information or know what personal information has been collected, we will first verify your identity using a combination of at least two pieces of information already collected including your user email address.
-If an authorized agent is corresponding on your behalf, we will first need written consent with a signature from the account holder before proceeding.
+If you have questions about exercising these rights or need assistance, please contact us at [privacy@typeone.tech](mailto:privacy@typeone.tech) or at:

 Type One Technologies Ltd
 63-66 Hatton Gardens